email@example.com Hornung Student Center Student Life Operations 920-923-7666

 When bringing a vehicle to the Marian campus, all laws imposed by the State of Wisconsin and the City of Fond du Lac, as well as policies enacted by the University to regulate traffic and parking, must be obeyed.
 Marian University is empowered to enforce these laws and policies and levy fines for infractions.
 Marian University reserves the right to have illegally parked cars towed at the owner's expense.
 Parking policies at Marian University are subject to change at the discretion of the administration of the University, city ordinance, or state law.

 Every motor vehicle parked in a Marian University parking lot must display a current Marian University vehicle registration permit sticker.
 The permit sticker must be placed on the lower left corner of the driver's side rear window.
-Students may purchase an annual parking permit from through the parking portal on the Campus Safety and Security page on my.marianuniversity.edu for a cost of $60.
+Students may purchase an annual parking permit from through the parking portal on the Campus Safety and Security page on my.marianuniversity.edu for a cost of $75 for the academic year or $50 for the spring semester.
 This permit is valid only for the academic year in which it is purchased.
 Parking permits are non-refundable.

 On-campus parking in non-restricted areas of the campus is allowed on a first-come, first-serve basis.
 All parking areas, fire lanes, handicapped spaces, and other restricted areas are marked.
 These areas should be left open 24 hours a day, seven days a week.
 Resident students may park in the fire lane for unloading purposes no longer than 15 minutes and must turn on emergency flashers.
 The guest spaces throughout campus are reserved for non-Marian patrons only (members of the University community are not permitted to park in these spaces).
 There are limited spaces available for student parking near the Duplexes and Cedar Creek Apartments.
 However, not all residents in the Duplexes and Cedar Creek Apartments are assured parking spaces in that area.
 Available Duplex parking lots may only be used by residents of the respective Duplex.
 The remaining residents of the Duplexes and Cedar Creek Apartments must park their vehicle in the Courtyard, Naber Hall, Regina Hall, Stayer Center, or Townhouse parking lots.